rubenxyz/retired_assassin/README.md

 # Retired Assassin [SCREENPLAY] :clapper: :movie_camera: :page_with_curl:

-### Short tagline
+###Tagline

-This is the repository for the screenplay of the short film Retied Assasin.
+This is the repository for the screenplay of the short film Retied Assassin.
 The film is a short scene that explore the relationship between a migrant woman and her teenage daughter when they are visited by an unexpected guest:gun::boom::skull:.

+(If you're wondering why the heck this screenplay is on Github or you don't know anything about git, repos or fountain – see this [short introduction](http://rubensznajderman.com/fountain-noobs).)

 ### Read the script :page_facing_up:

 The latest version of the script can be downloaded as an PDF from [here](https://github.com/rubensz/retired_assassin/blob/master/retired_assassin.pdf).

 ### Project status
-Update: 2019-02-05 The screenplay is in development and the latest build is being shared with prospect producers for feedback on the story and how to pitch the film to potential investors.
+Last change made: 01/01/2020
+Current status: We are lurching toward pre-production with only one major character left to be cast.

 ### Authors